Students who want to be top students are busy.

 It might sound like a strange suggestion, but it’s an easier way to say no to social engagements that would otherwise overload your schedule.

 Time is a finite resource.
 Top students know it’s impossible to spend frequent time with everyone you consider a friend.

 Categorise your friends into the following four groups:

 - Casual friends

 - Best friends

-Next, decide how often you’ll hang out with each group in general.
+Next, decide how often you’ll hang out with each group.
+For me, it looked like this: